ikarus23/kiosk-mode-breakout/README.md

   Sometimes this even bypasses network configurations and firewalls, as the new interface might be unmanaged.
   This does not lead directly to a way to break out of a kiosk environment.
 But any exposed service on the network might help.
 See also the [Network section](#network-ethernetwi-fi) for more ideas.
+* **USB Bluetooth Dongle**: If the device has no built-in Bluetooth support, you might get this via a USB dongle (and then use it to connect a keyboard or transfer data).
 * **Mouse as keyboard**: Some systems have filter rules for USB devices.
 Most simple systems are based on the vendor and product ID (VID, PID) of the device.
 If the two 2 byte values of a whitelisted device are known, they can be easily spoofed.
 Tools like a [Flipper Zero](https://flipperzero.one/) or a [Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky)